rchapman2000/COVID-WasteWater-NE/README.md

 **Output File Descriptions:**

-- **Matrix File:** (CSV Format) Each row of the matrix represets a Variant and each column represents a sample/date/week present.
+- **Matrix File:** (CSV Format) Each row of the matrix represents a Variant and each column represents a sample/date/week present.
 The cells within the matrix contain 0 or 1 representing if the variant was present in that sample/week/date.
 This format is useful for human visualization
 - **Dataframe Files:** (CSV Format) These files are useful for graphing and visualization as they can be easily imported into R or pandas dataframe objects.
 These files contain the columns **sample, lineage, abundance, site**.
 Each row represents a lineages present in a given sample (Example: 1,Delta,0.855).
    - **unfiltered dataframe** - a dataframe file where no lineages have been collapsed based on the sublineage map.
-   - **filtered dataframe** - a dataframe file containg the lineages combined into their parent based on the sublineage map.
+   - **filtered dataframe** - a dataframe file containing the lineages combined into their parent based on the sublineage map.

 # Standalone Parse Freyja Data Module
-This module completes the last part of the freyja pipeline: parsing the freyja output data into a visualizeable format. **Note**, this functionality is *already included* in the pipeline, and thus you do not **need** to run this separately.
-However, it is often useful to rerun this step separate from freyja such as wanting to group data by sample, date, or week (only one can be selected per run of the pipeline) or running with a differen sublineage map to collapse lineages in an alternative manner.
+This module completes the last part of the freyja pipeline: parsing the freyja output data into a visualizable format. **Note**, this functionality is *already included* in the pipeline, and thus you do not **need** to run this separately.
+However, it is often useful to rerun this step separate from freyja such as wanting to group data by sample, date, or week (only one can be selected per run of the pipeline) or running with a different sublineage map to collapse lineages in an alternative manner.

 ## Running the Parse Freyja Data Module
 To run this module, the following command can be run: